 Faster Higher Stronger

-with Angela Sterritt and 4 anonymous artists
+With contributions from Angela Sterritt and 4 anonymous artists

 John Wynne

+Booing sounds from sound effects libraries simultaneously give voice to protests against the games and reflect the aggression that seems to be an integral part of high-level sport and, at times, of its spectators.
+Sometimes, as George Orwell observed, "Serious sport… is war minus the shooting."
 Running throughout the piece is an electronic tone that seems to rise continuously in pitch.
-This of course must be an illusion – a sound that truly got higher and higher in pitch would soon go above the range of human hearing and would therefore become inaudible.
+This is an illusion, of course – a sound that truly got higher and higher in pitch would soon go above the range of human hearing and become inaudible.
 The tension engendered by the rising tone suggests both the relentless hype that follows the Games around the world and the often unchallenged assumption of the benefits of endless progress in technology, culture and physical performance.
-The arguably illusory public image of the Games relies heavily on the ideals of goodwill, social development, international peace and brotherhood to mask the underlying commercialism and profiteering of what Christopher Shaw refers to as “the Olympic machine”.
+The (illusory) public image of the Games relies heavily on the ideals of goodwill, social development, international peace and brotherhood to mask the underlying commercialism and profiteering of what Christopher Shaw refers to as "the Olympic machine".